Her Ancestor Was a Slave to Cherokee Indians. Now She’s Applying to Be a Citizen of the Tribe

 “It was just something you didn’t talk about, your past heritage,” Boyattia said.

 Boyattia’s childhood in Muskogee came with an awareness of the times.
 She recalled signs that declared segregation of bathrooms, lunch counters, banks, and water fountains.
 A 1969 graduate of the all-black Manual High School, she said she was raised knowing her place.
-“The only time we went to the south side of town or the southeast side of town was to play football games or go to the Muskogee County Fair,” Boyattia said, referring to the all-white districts in town.
+“The only time we went to the east side of town or the southeast side of town was to play football games or go to the Muskogee County Fair,” Boyattia said, referring to the all-white districts in town.

 Over the years, Boyattia would lose her grandmother and great aunties and uncles, then her mother and father.
 Before too long, the family oral history became her responsibility to preserve.
 Even her siblings were relying on her to perform the genealogical gymnastics required to corroborate their grandma’s story to fit with the historic record of the tribe.

-In the search for documentation, her one clue was a man by the name of Mack Mclaine, perhaps a misspelling of McCain.
+In the search for documentation, her one clue was a man by the name of Mack McLaine, perhaps a misspelling of McClain.
 She has her work cut out for her.

 Boyattia realized that she was researching the wrong side of her family tree.
 “I should have been looking at my grandmother’s father,” she said.
 Instead, she had been exploring the life of her maternal great-great-grandmother.
 For Boyattia, it meant returning to the Oklahoma Historical Society and the National Archives, and even the Cherokee Nation’s Heritage Center for clues.
 It was another aspect of the unique backstory of the Cherokee slave narrative—solid documentation—that has mostly been missing for descendants of slaves outside of Indian Country.
 African Americans did not enter the census until 1870.